irohitsharma21/irohitsharma21/README.md

 - 👋 Hi, I’m @irohitsharma21
-- 👀 I’m interested in machine learning and gen ai.
+- 👀 I’m interested in Machine Learning and GenAI.
-- 🌱 I’m currently learning c++ with DSA.
+- 🌱 I’m currently learning DSA in C++
 - 💞️ I’m looking to collaborate on
-- 📫 linked in profile url: https://www.linkedin.com/in/rohit-sharma-ab1272188/
+- 📫 linked in profile url: www.linkedin.com/in/irohitsharma21
 - 😄 Pronouns: his/him
 - ⚡ Fun fact: